 In the world of personal finance, we “crossover” the moment our last mortgage payment is made, and for many folks, what lies on the other side is no less perplexing.

-Last month I received an interesting question in my inbox from a reader named Susie who was on the verge of crossing over with her last mortgage payment.
+Last month I received an interesting question from a reader named Susie who was on the verge of crossing over with her last mortgage payment.

 Do you have any thoughts on what you would do once you’ve paid off your mortgage?
-My husband and I will be fortunate enough to face this question at the end of the year and we are kind of scratching our heads as to what’s next.
-We max out our 401ks and we will probably start saving more for college for our two sons, ages 6 & 8.
-I know we are very lucky to be in this situation but I’m really having a hard time trying to answer the question ‘now what?’
+My husband and I will be fortunate enough to face this question and we’re kind of scratching our heads as to what’s next.
+We max out our 401(k)s and we’ll probably start saving more for college for our two sons, ages 6 and 8.
+I know we’re very lucky to be in this situation but I’m really having a hard time trying to answer the question: ‘now what?’

-Ironically, I had to address the very same “now what?” question several years ago after I reversed course and came to the conclusion that it no longer made financial sense for me to pay off the mortgage early.
-That decision suddenly freed up an extra $500 per month in additional principal payments that we were previously using to pay off our home loan early.
+Ironically, I faced the very same “now what?” question several years ago when I reversed course after coming to the conclusion that it no longer made financial sense for me to pay off the mortgage early.
+That decision freed up $500 per month we were spending on additional principal payments.

 Assuming you have no other debt to pay down, here are just a few ideas.
 Keep in mind, not all of them are designed to maximize your return on investment.